kyma-project/kyma/resources/monitoring/charts/alert-rules/README.md

 - Alert when a Pod is not running

-    The Alertmanager sends out alerts when one of the Pods is not running in `kyma-system`, `kyma-integration`, `istio-system`, `kube-public`, or `kube-system` Namespace.
+    The Alertmanager sends out alerts when one of the Pods is not running in the `kyma-system`, `kyma-integration`, `istio-system`, `kube-public`, or `kube-system` Namespace.

-- Monitor Persistent Volume Claims (PVC)
+- Monitor Persistent Volume Claims (PVCs)

     The Alertmanager sends out alerts when the PVC exceeds 90% for the following system Namespaces: `kyma-system`, `kyma-integration`, `heptio-ark`, `istio-system`, `kube-public`, or `kube-system`.
-To avoid this, increase the capacity of PVC.
+To avoid this, increase the capacity of the PVC.

 -  Monitor CPU Usage

-    The Alertmanager sends out alers when the CPU usage exceeds 90% for Pods in the `kyma-system` Namespace.
+    The Alertmanager sends out alerts when the CPU usage exceeds 90% for Pods in the `kyma-system` Namespace.
 Add the `alertcpu: "yes"` label to Pods to make sure the rule activates.

-- Monitor Memory usage
+- Monitor memory usage

-    The Alertmanager triggers the rule when Memory usage exceeds 90% for Pods in the `kyma-system` Namespace.
+    The Alertmanager triggers the rule when memory usage exceeds 90% for Pods in the `kyma-system` Namespace.
 Add the `alertmem: "yes"` label to Pods to make sure the rule activates.

 ### Create alert rules

-Prometheus uses the  **spec.ruleSelector** label selector to identify ConfigMaps, which include Prometheus rule definitions.
+Prometheus uses the  **spec.ruleSelector** label selector to identify ConfigMaps which include Prometheus rule definitions.

 ```yaml
 {{- if .Values.rulesSelector }}